 SMART SNACKS IN SCHOOL

-- The Smart Snacks in School nutrition standards support better health for our kids and echo the good work already taking place in schools across the country.
+Smart Snacks in School - Nutrition standards support better health for our kids and echo the good work already taking place in schools across the country.

-- The Food Buying Guide for Child Nutrition Programs has all of the current information in one manual to help you and your purchasing agent. suitable for training cafeteria staff to properly allow properly allow for nutritional standards and budget costs.
+The Food Buying Guide for Child Nutrition Programs has all of the current information in one manual to help you and your purchasing agent. suitable for training cafeteria staff to properly allow for nutritional standards and budget costs.

 SBIRT-Screening, Brief Intervention, and Referral to Treatment